Steven-Ou/Honey_Art_Academy/README.md

 - **Dynamic Content Management**: Powered by Sanity.io, allowing administrators to easily update programs, gallery items, events, and instructor information without touching any code.
 - **Detailed Program Pages**: Each art program has its own dedicated page with comprehensive details, schedules, and instructor information.
 - **Artwork Gallery**: A beautiful gallery to showcase student artwork, with individual pages for each piece providing more detail.
-- **Informative Pages**: Dedicated sections for "About Us", "Facilities", and "Contact" provide users with all the necessary information about the academy.
 - **Dark/Light Mode**: A theme toggler for a comfortable viewing experience in any lighting condition.
 - **Responsive Design**: Fully responsive layout ensures a seamless experience on desktops, tablets, and mobile devices.